equinor/fusion-framework/vue-press/src/roadmap/index.md

 ## Widgets <Badge type="note" text="Q4 2022"/>

-Widgets are small applications which are uploaded to an global storage and consumed by portals.
+Widgets are small applications which are uploaded to an global storage and consumed by portals and applications.
 The framework should manage loading metadata and configuration for the widget.

 - [ ] Load widget manifest and configuration